MaryOdama/Lita-Capstone-Project/README.md

 ###  Excel:

-  -  An exploration of sales data, using pivot table for data summarization of tolal sales by products,region and months.
+  -  An exploration of sales data, using pivot table for data summarization of total sales by products,region and months.
 View table below

 https://github.com/MaryOdama/Lita-Capstone-Project/blob/main/excel_sales_data1.PNG